nawglan/iqblock/submissions/Readme.md

 # Submissions

 Submit a pull request with your code that solves the puzzle.
+Include instructions on how to invoke your code please.

 ## Rules